duboyal/AWS_migration/README.md

 # AWS migration

-#### disclaimer : testing was limited for this pipeline and is mainly just an overall big picture of a potentially deployable self contained infrastructure as code , even the dockerfile and container registry is mocked up in theory to be pushed as IaC yaml , by potentially terraform/serverless framewwork etc.
+#### disclaimer : testing was limited for this pipeline and is mainly just an overall big picture of a potentially deployable self contained infrastructure as code , even the dockerfile and container registry is mocked up in theory to be pushed as IaC yaml , by potentially terraform/serverless framework etc.

 ## Steps in Pipeline:
 1. [AWS Data Sync to "Raw" S3 Bucket](README.md#DataSync)